pronobis/dot/README.md

   Here, dot was installed in `~/.dot`, but any location can be used.
 * Re-login

 Now, it's time to install modules.
 Modules are downloaded (and later updated) using the `dot-get` command.
 To install a new module, run `dot-get add <repo_url> [<module_name>]`.
 If no name is given, the one defined in the file `default_name` in the module will be used.
 All module dependencies will be downloaded automatically.
-Once modules are downloaded, manually run the `install.sh` script of each module.
+Once module is downloaded, run `dot-get install <module>` to install it.
 Re-login when done.

 ## Commands Provided by dot

-* `cdot` - `cd` to the folder where dot is installed
+* `cdot` - `cd` to the folder where dot is installed or any dot module
-* `dot-get` - download/update modules, run `dot-get` without arguments for help
+* `dot-get` - download/update/install modules, run `dot-get` without arguments for help
 * `cmd` - select and run bookmark commands
 * `sys` - select and activate a system